Xbox One Wireless Controller 1697 Teardown

 Background and Identification ¶

-The Xbox One Wireless Controller Model 1697 can be quickly identified by the presence of a 3.5mm headphone jack on the controller.
-This is the primary difference between the 1537 and 1697 controller.
-The controller can also be identified by the label under the battery compartment, positively identifying the controller as a Model 1697 controller.
+The Xbox One Wireless Controller Model 1697 can be quickly identified by the presence of a 3.5mm headphone jack integrated into the controller.
+The controller can also be identified by the label in the battery compartment.

 Shared features between models 1537 and 1697: